 What Are Gold Futures?

-Gold futures are standardized contracts that require the buyer to purchase, and the seller to sell, 100 troy ounces of gold at a predetermined price on a specified future date.
+Gold futures are standardized contracts in which the buyer and seller purchase and sell 100 troy ounces of gold at a predetermined price on a specified date.

 Traded based on the underlying spot price of gold, these contracts enable investors to speculate on or hedge against price fluctuations.